ChrisRahme/Duolingo_Bot/README.md

 - **Form**, where you must fill in the blanks
 - **Select**, where you select the picture and translation representing a given word

 The listening and speaking challenges are always skipped.
-There may be other types of challenges I do not know of - When encoutering these, the skill will be restarted.
+There may be other types of challenges I do not know of - When encountering these, the skill will be restarted.